mipimipi/smsync/README.md

 #### Format-dependent conversion parameters

-Basically,to things can be determined with a conversion string:
+Basically,to things can be determined with a conversion parameter string:

 1. The target bit rate.